battlecoder/zeppp/readme.md

 Check **LICENSE.txt** for details.

 ## FIRMWARE
-The firmware should work on **Arduino Nano**, **Pro Mini**, and **Uno** boards, including compatible designs using the **Atmega328P** processor.
+The firmware should work on **Arduino Nano**, **Pro Mini**, and **Uno** boards, including compatible designs using the **Atmega328P** processor, although it should work with other boards supported by the Arduino programming environment as long as they operate at 5V.

 You'll find the Arduino Sketch (*ZEPPP.ino*) in the **/ZEPPP** folder of this repository.

 Strictly speaking you can use the Arduino on its own to program your PICs without the command line utility, provided you don't mind sending the programming commands one by one by hand through a serial terminal (quite unpractical but can be done).
 A short document describing the serial commands implemented on the firmware can be found in **fw_commands.txt**.

 ## CONNECTING A PIC
-Since this is a ICSP programmer you need to connect your Arduino (with the ZEPPP firmware) to your PIC using the ICSP pins (PGM, PGC, PGD, MCLR).
+Since this is a **ICSP** programmer you need to connect your Arduino (with the ZEPPP firmware) to your PIC using the **ICSP** pins (PGM, PGC, PGD, MCLR).
 On the Arduino side, those signals are mapped to digital pins 6 to 9.
 The exact mapping can be found at the top of the ZEPPP sketch in a section called "Pin assignment".
 You'll also need to connect the GND pin of your PIC to your Arduino's GND.

-Unless you are targetting a PIC board with an already mounted ICSP header, you'll also need to check the pinout of your target PIC to know the pin number associated to each signal.
+Unless you are targetting a PIC board with an already mounted **ICSP** header, you'll also need to check the pinout of your target PIC to know the pin number associated to each signal.
 The following table shows the pins that should be connected depending on the PIC device family, with the current version of the firmware:

 | Arduino | ICSP Signal | PIC 16F6xx   | PIC 16F87/88 | PIC 16F87x(A)| PIC 16F88X   |
 | ------- | ----------- | ------------ | ------------ | ------------ | ------------ |